Guido von Usedom: Head of the Sonderkommando Turkey during World War I

 In August 1914, with the outbreak of World War I, Usedom was reactivated and sent to Constantinople as head of the Special Command Turkey.
 Because of increasing signs for a Triple Entente operation against the Dardanelles, and thus the risk of a siege and eventually fall of the capital of the Ottoman Empire, increased Usedom was seconded to the Ottoman Navy.
 Given the rank of Mushir, he was appointed Commander-in-Chief of the Straits.

 Having extremely limited resources, Usedom expanded his coastal positions while having inadequate garrisons in the forts further inland.
 By mid-February 1915, Usedom managed to man the heavy artillery in the most important forts along the straits and to lay extensive minefields in the straits.
 The French battleship Bouvet and the British battleships Irresistible and Ocean were sunk by these mines in the course of the Dardanelles campaign.

 The further course of the beginning Battle of Gallipoli was determined less by Usedom than by the leadership of the Turkish land forces in form of the German general Otto Liman von Sanders.
 Usedom as awarded the Oak Leaves to his Pour le Mérite in August 1915, and after the campaign had ended remained in Turkey and in Ottoman service.
-In January 1916 he also received the substantial promotion to Admiral.
-He retired on November 26, 1918.
+In January 1916 he also received substantive promotion to Admiral.
+He retired on 26 November 1918.